muukong/grpc-web-echo-test/README.md

 # gRPC-Web Echo Server

 This project implements a simple gRPC-Web echo server for generating requests / responses in gRPC-Web format.
-The `grpc-web+proto` and `grpc-web+text` formats are supported, with unitary and streaming responses.
+The `grpc-web+proto` and `grpc-web-text` formats are supported, with unitary and streaming responses.

-This implementation closely follows the hello world guide example from the official repository (see https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld).
+This implementation closely follows the hello world example from the official repository (see https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld).

 ## Project Structure